ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/working-with-the-ci.rst

 Docker images used in CI can be found in ``ferrocene/ci/docker-images``.
 Each image documents how to build it at the top of the ``Dockerfile``.

-To build the most common image, ``ubuntu-20``:
+To build the most common image, ``runenr``:

 .. code-block:: bash

    cd $FERROCENE_REPO
-   docker build --tag ubuntu-20 --file ferrocene/ci/docker-images/ubuntu-20/Dockerfile .
+   docker build --tag runner --file ferrocene/ci/docker-images/runner/Dockerfile .

 Reproducing CI jobs